 When you are continuously absent from our plan's service area for more than six months, we usually must disenroll you from our plan.
 However, we offer as a supplemental benefit a visitor/traveler program, which will allow you to remain enrolled in our plan when you are outside of our service area for less than 12 months.
-This program is available to all Blue Medicare Advantage Employer Group Plan (PPO) members who are temporarily in the visitor/traveler area.
-Under our visitor/traveler program you may receive all Medicare Covered A and B services at in-network cost sharing.
+This program is available to all Blue Medicare Advantage Essential members who are temporarily in the visitor/traveler area.
+Under our visitor/traveler program you may receive all Medicare Covered A and B services at innetwork cost sharing.
 Many of our partners that offer non-Medicare supplemental services (like Dental, Eyewear, Hearing Aid services) also offer extended network of providers; however, are under no obligation to honor services at your in-network cost share in the areas below if you do not use one of their network providers.
 Please contact the plan for assistance in locating a provider when using the visitor/traveler benefit.

-In addition to the Visitor/Travel Program you may access Blue Medicare Advantage PPO extended network coverage outside your service area in 43 states, the District of Columbia, and 1 territory: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.
+In addition to the Visitor/Travel Program you may access the Blue Medicare Advantage PPO extended network coverage outside your service area in 42 states and 1 territory: Alabama, Arizona, Arkansas, California, Colorado, Connecticut, Delaware, Florida, Georgia, Hawaii, Idaho, Illinois, Indiana, Iowa, Kansas, Kentucky, Louisiana, Maine, Massachusetts, Michigan, Minnesota, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, New York, North Carolina, North Dakota, Ohio, , Oklahoma, Oregon, Pennsylvania, Puerto Rico, Rhode Island, South Carolina, South Dakota, Tennessee, Texas, Utah, Vermont, Virginia, Washington, West Virginia, and Wisconsin.
 For some of the states listed, Blue Medicare Advantage PPO extended networks are only available in portions of the state.
-If you use a Blue Medicare Advantage PPO extended network provider, your cost share will follow your in-network cost.
+If you use a Blue Medicare Advantage PPO extended network provider, your cost share will follow your innetwork cost.